MakeSchool-Tutorials/sa-2018-rotten-potatoes/P06-MongoDB-Setup/content.md

 To finish, we'll need to replace the placeholder string for our constant `mongoURI` with our database's actually URI.
 We'll need to go back to mLab to finish up.

-Back in your mLab's `rotten-potatoes` database, you'll notice the following message (if you're not inside your `rotten-potatoes` database overview, navigate there now.)
+Back in your mLab's `rotten-potatoes` database, you'll notice the following message (if you're not inside your `rotten-potatoes` database overview, navigate there now).

 ![Database URI](assets/database_uri.jpg)

 We'll need to replace the `mongoURI` constant in our `app.js` file with the URI provided by mLab.
 In the example above, our URI is `mongodb://<dbuser>:<dbpassword>@ds253879.mlab.com:53879/rotten-potatoes`.
-However, you'll notice that URI contains placeholders for our credentials (`<dbuser>` and `<dbpassword>`.)
+However, you'll notice that URI contains placeholders for our credentials (`<dbuser>` and `<dbpassword>`).

 We'll need to replace `<dbuser>` and `<dbpassword>` with our _database user's_ username and password respectively.
 For example, if your _database user_ had a password of `ms-user` and a password of `makeschool`, your database URI would be the following: